SkooveLearn PianoDownload on the App Store

 Book a trial lessonNo credit card details required

-Middle C is quite easy to find on the piano.
-Take a minute to look at the keyboard.
-Do you notice any patterns in the arrangement of the keys?
-The piano keys are organized into groups of two and three black keys.
-This layout is a useful tool for developing great piano technique.
+Where is middle C on piano?
+Middle C is quite easy to find on the piano as piano keys are organized around groups of two and three black keys.
+Knowing this layout is a useful tool for developing great piano technique.

-Find the group of two black keys more or less in the middle of the piano.
-Take a look at this diagram if you are lost:
+Find the group of two black keys in the middle of the piano, the note to the left of them is middle C. Take a look at this diagram if you need any help:

 The treble clef is the tool most commonly used to notate music in the right hand on the piano.
 Middle C is notated here in treble clef:

 The Bass clef is the tool most commonly used to notate music in the left hand on the piano.
-The bass clef notes are most commonly found below middle C.d
+Bass clef notes are most commonly found below middle C. Middle C is notated here in bass clef:middle c on bass clef

 Go to the lesson